AskMeAgain/streamdeck4p/README.md

 1. clone this repo somewhere
 2. Install [poetry](https://python-poetry.org/)
 3. execute `poetry install`
+4. Add [pygobject](https://pygobject.readthedocs.io/en/latest/getting_started.html) (choose **Installing from PyPI with pip**, but replace pip with poetry add)
-4. Plugin your streamdeck
+5. Plugin your streamdeck
-5. find your streamdeck SerialId by running `poetry run streamdeck4p --show-devices`
+6. find your streamdeck SerialId by running `poetry run streamdeck4p --show-devices`
-6. Create/update the streamdeck4p.json file in this folder
+7. Create/update the streamdeck4p.json file in this folder
     1. Additionally any file with a name pattern like _streamdeck4p-*.json_ is getting merged into the streamdeck4p.json file on startup
-7. Startup the main script via `poetry run streamdeck4p`
+8. Startup the main script via `poetry run streamdeck4p`

 ## json format